 The Tree Itself

 SL-34 is a tall, elegant plant with a classic Typica-like structure (which, given its genetic identity, now makes perfect sense).
 It has long branches, good leaf coverage, and produces bronze-tipped young leaves that mature to a deep green.
-The cherries are large and ripen to a deep red – and when you taste the coffee inside, you immediately understand why this varietal has such a devoted following.
+The cherries are large and ripen to a deep red.

 The tree performs best at high altitudes, typically between 1,500 and 2,100 metres.
 It's particularly well-suited to Kenya's volcanic soils and climate, which provide the temperature swings and mineral-rich earth that help develop its signature flavour profile.
 The cherries ripen relatively evenly, which makes selective picking easier – a small mercy given how labour-intensive Kenyan coffee production can be.

-But here's the catch: SL-34 is not an easy varietal to cultivate.
-It's highly susceptible to coffee leaf rust, coffee berry disease, and various pests.
-It's also a low-to-medium yielder compared to more modern cultivars.
+SL-34 is not an easy varietal to cultivate.
+It's highly susceptible to coffee leaf rust, coffee berry disease, and various pests, and it's a low-to-medium yielder compared to more modern cultivars.
 In an industry increasingly focused on productivity and disease resistance, SL-34 represents an older approach to coffee farming – one that prioritises exceptional cup quality over practical considerations like yield and plant hardiness.

 The SL-34 Family Tree